 No. To be clear: it is not legal to possess medical marijuana at this time without a patient card issued by the state.
-Patient cards will begin to be issued come August 2021 from the state of Mississippi.
+Patient cards will begin to be issued come late 2022 from the state of Mississippi.

 Unfortunately, since medical marijuana is not federally legal, insurance companies will not cover any of the costs at this time.
 With federal legalization not far off, this could definitely be a possibility in the future once recreational use is approved in the U.S.